mojombo/ernie/README.md

 specifying the command to be executed in order to start a worker, and Count is the number of workers to spawn.

+### Shadowing

 If you specify a native module and an external module of the same name (and in that order), Ernie will inspect the native module to see if it has the requested function exported and use that if it does.
 If it does not, then it will fall back on the external module.
 This can be used to selectively optimize certain functions in a module without any modifications to your client code.

+### Predicate Shadowing

+In some circumstances it can be nice to conditionally shadow a function in an external module based on the nature of the arguments.
+For example, you might want requests for `math:fib(X)` to be routed to the external module when X is less than 10, but to be handled by the native module when X is 10 or greater.
+This can be accomplished by implementing a function `math:fib_pred(X)` in the native module.
+Notice the `_pred` appended to the normal function name (pred is short for predicate).
+If a function like this is present, Ernie will call it with the requested arguments and if the return value is `true` the native module will be used.
+If the return value is `false` the external module will be used.

 Example Configuration File